learn-co-curriculum/dsc-market-segmentation-clustering/README.md

-# Market Segmentation With Clustering
+# Market Segmentation with Clustering

 ## Introduction